Graduate Thesis/Project/Creative Work Procedures

-The student prints two cover pages and obtains advisor signature.
+- The student prints two cover pages and obtains the appropriate signatures on one of the pages.
+The second cover page is to be left blank of all signatures.
 Either the student or the advisor send the printed Permissions Packet to the appropriate Dean's office for review.
 If the student is enrolled in a fully online program, the student signs the signature page electronically and forwards the Permissions Packed to the advisor who then prints it and forwards the hard copy to the appropriate dean.

 Department Secretary Responsibilities

-- The Associate Provost forwards completed hard copies of the permissions packet, blank cover page, and the thesis/project/creative work to the department secretary.
-The Associate Provost will forward the completed signature cover page to the Graduate Studies office.
+- The Vice Provost forwards completed hard copies of the permissions packet, blank cover page, and the thesis/project/creative work to the department secretary.
+The Vice Provost will retain the signed cover page in the Provost's Office.

 - The department secretary uploads the permissions packet, thesis/project/creative work, and blank cover page to the appropriate shared directory, as below.

-[EXAMPLE: Alison Smith turns in a Biology thesis for Spring 2020.
-After receiving all completed information from the Associate Provost, the department secretary navigates to the M:\Masters-Theses directory and accesses the Spring 2020 subdirectory.
+[EXAMPLE: Alison Smith turns in a Biology thesis for Spring 2022.
+After receiving all completed information from the Vice Provost, the department secretary navigates to the M:\Masters-Theses directory and accesses the Spring 2022 subdirectory.
 The secretary creates a new folder named Smith, Alison and uploads all documents to that folder.]

 Reed Library Responsibilities

 - The library archivist completes the cataloging process and uploads the thesis/project/creative work to dSpace.